ZoinerTejada/hdinsight-docs/hdinsight-debug-jobs.md

 * **Monitor job status**.
 From the left pane, expand **Cluster**, and then click **Applications** to list all the jobs in the cluster.
 If you want to look at jobs in a specific state (such as new, submitted, running, etc.), click the appropriate link under **Applications**.
 You can further click the job name to find out more about the job such including the output, logs, etc.

 ### Access the HBase UI
 From the Azure portal, click an HDInsight HBase cluster name to open the cluster blade.
 From the cluster blade, click **Dashboard**.
 When prompted, enter the cluster administrator credentials.
-In the Query Console that opens, click **HBase UI**.
+In Ambari, select HBase from the list of services.
+Select **Quick links** on the top of the page, point to the active Zookeeper node link, and then click HBase Master UI.

 ## HDInsight error codes
 The error messages itemized in this section are provided to help the users of Hadoop in Azure HDInsight understand possible error conditions that they can encounter when administering the service using Azure PowerShell and to advise them on the steps which can be taken to recover from the error.